 Sonnet 19: When I consider how my light is spent

-Sonnet 19: When I consider how my light is spent By John Milton When I consider how my light is spent, Ere half my days, in this dark world and wide, And that one Talent which is death to hide Lodged…
+When I consider how my light is spent, Ere half my days, in this dark world.
+And that one Talent which is lost, Lodged with me useless, though my soul more bent, To serve therewith my Maker, and present My…

 October

-October By Louise Glück Is it winter again, is it cold again, didn’t Frank just slip on the ice, didn’t he heal, weren’t the spring seeds planted didn’t the night end, didn’t the melting ice flood the narrow gutters wasn’t…
+Is it winter again, is it cold again, didn’t Frank just slip on the ice, didn’t he heal, weren’t the spring seeds planted didn’t the night end, didn’t the melting ice flood the narrow gutters wasn’t my body rescued, wasn’t…

 On The Sea